why-not-try-calmer/openSUSE-Conference-2021/slides.md

 Absence of visible maintainership means that truth is contamined with incertainty.

+How to tell up-to-date and factually correct from outdated or incorrect?

-You cannot tell apart the up-to-date, factually correct and recommended parts from the part which aren't.
+__NB: You cannot tell apart up-to-date + factually correct and recommended parts from the part which aren't.
 So the user has no rational option but to try and pray.
-(Or just use Fedora or Ubuntu)
+(Or just use Fedora or Ubuntu)__

-Wikis work only when you can honour the promise to your users that there is maintainership behind the curtains.
-(Wikipedia pay people, Arch uses wiki categories as GitHub repositories)
+Wikis work just like GitHub repos: when you can honour the promise to your users that there is maintainership behind the curtains.

+__NB: Wikipedia pay people, Arch uses wiki categories as GitHub repositories__

+We are just making this explicit, by using a GitHub repo.

 ---

 # What do you want to document, again?
-The facts
+(1/2)

-Most people interested in an openSUSE distribution have factual issues:
+People interested in an openSUSE distribution have factual issues:

 * "Should I pick X or Y in the installer" if I want to do Z?"
 * (I am booting to a black screen).
 How to use an Nvidia + some other GPU?
 * How to get software X?
 * How to update / upgrade?

-We have a lot of special cases of these for TW:
+Many are special cases of these for TW:

 * How to create snapshots and to roll back from them?
 * How to hook to third-party repositories
 * How to keep my kernel-dependent software X across Tumbleweed snapshots?

 ---

 # What do you want to document, again?
-The recommended
+(2/2)

-But they have perhaps even more issues about best-practice:
+But they have perhaps even more issues about best-practices:

 * How often should I update?
 * How should I solve conflicts between dependencies?
-* Should I use zypper or Yast? zypper or dnf?
+* Should I use zypper or Yast? zypper or dnf? tool X or Y?

-Generally speaking, the gamut of best-practice questions people have about TW is determined by:
+These best-practice questions stem from:
 * the conceptual differences between fixed-point and rolling- release
 * the specifics of selection of tools at the core of the openSUSE experience (zypper / snapper / yast / obs)
 * questioning the defaults ("vendor stickiness", snapper config defaults, zypper config defaults -- no autorefresh)